-In January 2022, Focus entered the Mizrahi Facility.
+In January 2022, Focus entered into a revolving credit facility with an Israeli bank, Bank Mizrahi (the Mizrahi Facility").
 The Mizrahi Facility is guaranteed by Focus assets.
 Advances from the Mizrahi Facility will be used for working capital needs.
-The Mizrahi Facility has a total commitment of up to NIS 15 million (approximately \$6,000) and has a one-year term for one-going needs and 6 months term for imports and purchases needs.
+The Mizrahi Facility has a total commitment of up to NIS 15 million (approximately \$6,000) and has a one-year term for on-going needs and 6 months term for imports and purchases needs.
 The Mizrahi Facility is renewable upon mutual agreement by the parties.
-The borrowing base available for draw at any time throughout the Mizrahi Facility and is subject to several covenants to be measured on a quarterly basis.
+The borrowing base is available for draw at any time throughout the Mizrahi Facility and is subject to several covenants to be measured on a quarterly basis (the "Mizrahi Facility Covenants").

 The Mizrahi Facility bears interest at the Israeli Prime interest rate plus 1.5%.
-As of March 31, 2023, Focus did not meet certain covenants under the Mizrahi Facility.
-The Company's CEO and director, provided to the bank a personal guarantee in the amount of the outstanding borrowed amount, allowing the Mizrahi Facility to remain effective.
-As of March 31, 2022 Focus withdrew \$3,764.
+As of June 30, 2023, Focus did not meet certain covenants under the Mizrahi Facility.
+During the first quarter of 2023 the Company reduced total commitment to NIS 10,000 (approx. \$3,600) and as of June 30, 2023 Focus has drawn down \$nil in respect of the Mizrahi Facility.